stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 *You utter a divine word and burning radiance erupts from you.*

 Make an evocation attack roll vs the Dexterity defence of each creature of your choice within range.
-On a hit, a creature takes 1d12 + your spellcasting ability modifier sacred damage.
+On a hit, a creature takes 1d12 + your spellcasting attribute modifier sacred damage.